jjclark1982/bitburner-scripts/hacking/README.md

 ![gameplay-loop](doc/gameplay-loop.svg)

-Scheduling them to run in parallel is a [bounded knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) based on these constraints:
+Scheduling them to run in parallel without interfering with each other is a [bounded knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) based on these constraints:

 - maximum total RAM used
 - maximum RAM used per operation
 - minimum time between effects

-The [standard strategy](https://bitburner.readthedocs.io/en/latest/advancedgameplay/hackingalgorithms.html) is to repeat batches of Hack-Weaken-Grow-Weaken operations, ensuring that each starts in a “safe window” when security level is predictable (*cf.* Stalefish [1]).
+The [standard strategy](https://bitburner.readthedocs.io/en/latest/advancedgameplay/hackingalgorithms.html) is to repeat batches of `hack`-`weaken`-`grow`-`weaken` operations, ensuring that each starts in a “safe window” when security level is predictable (*cf.* Stalefish [1]).
 This system considers a wider range of strategies, some of which can be better packed into available timeslots or RAM banks.

 ![HWGW](doc/HWGW.svg)